Providers have three options for completing the MAT course:

 To attend the MAT course or to participate in the MAT Independent Study, a child care provider or employee of the program must be:

 - at least 18 years of age

-- literate (able to read and write) in English
+- able to read, write and comprehend in the English language

 - have current first aid certification that includes a hands-on component

-- have current certification in cardiopulmonary resuscitation (CPR) certification that includes a hands-on component
+- have current cardiopulmonary resuscitation (CPR) certification that includes a hands-on component